Turning Delhi into a paradise was no child’s play.

 Disclaimer:

-This article is meant for humor only.
-Reading it for other than laughing is strictly prohibited. 😛
+This article is meant purely for humor.
+Reading it for any reason other than laughing is strictly prohibited. 😁